-This Schedule is current as at the commencement of Semester 1, 2025 and applies to all AGPT registrars employed directly by training practices in the community.
+This Schedule applies to all AGPT registrars employed directly by training practices in the community from the first pay cycle after 1 July 2025 to the end of Semester 2, 2025.

 The registrar will be paid the base rate of pay set out below (Table 1) on no less than a fortnightly basis.